Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for delta-matroids and embedded graphs

 \end{definition}

-\begin{example} Let $E=\{a,b,c\}$, and $\Phi=\{ \{a\},\{b\},\{a,b\},\{a,b,c\}\}$; then $D=(E;\Phi)$ is a delta-matroid. \end{example} A delta-matroid $(E;\Phi)$ is called \textit{even} if for any pair of feasible sets $X,Y\in\Phi$, we have $\lvert X\rvert \equiv \lvert Y\rvert \mod 2$.
+\begin{example} Let $E=\{a,b,c\}$, and $\Phi=\{ \{a\},\{b\},\{a,b\},\{a,b,c\}\}$; then $D=(E;\Phi)$ is a~delta-matroid. \end{example} A delta-matroid $(E;\Phi)$ is called \textit{even} if for any pair of feasible sets $X,Y\in\Phi$, we have $\lvert X\rvert \equiv \lvert Y\rvert \mod 2$.

-To a given simple graph $G=(V,E)$ with vertex set $V$ and edge set $E$, we can associate its \emph{graphic delta-matroid} $D(G)=(V(G);\Phi(G))$, also called the \textit{nondegeneracy delta-matroid} of~$G$ with ground set $E(D(G)) = V(G)$ and admissible sets $\Phi(G)$ consisting of all $A\subseteq V(G)$ such that the adjacency matrix of the subgraph $G(A)$ induced by $A$ is nondegenerate.
+To a~given simple graph $G=(V,E)$ with vertex set $V$ and edge set $E$, we can associate its \emph{graphic delta-matroid} $D(G)=(V(G);\Phi(G))$, also called the \textit{non-degeneracy delta-matroid} of~$G$ with ground set $E(D(G)) = V(G)$ and admissible sets $\Phi(G)$ consisting of all $A\subset V(G)$ such that the adjacency matrix of the subgraph $G(A)$ induced by $A$ is non-degenerate.

-\begin{definition}[Local duality/Partial dual/twist] For a delta-matroid $D=(E;\Phi)$, and a subset $A\subset E$, the partial dual of $D$ with respect to $A$ is defined as
+\begin{definition}[Local duality/Partial dual/twist] For a~delta-matroid $D=(E;\Phi)$, and a~subset $A\subset E$, the partial dual of $D$ with respect to $A$ is defined as

 \end{definition} The above operation $\ast$ is also called the \textit{twist} operation.
 For embedded graphs, it was introduced in~\cite{Chmutov2009}.